Porcupine Meatballs

 5. While browning the meatballs, combine all the sauce ingredients in a bowl.

-6. Pour over the browned meatballs in the baking dish.
+6. Pour the sauce over the browned meatballs in the baking dish.

 7. Bake for 45 minutes until meatballs and rice are cooked through.